NISRA-Tech-Lab/71-ssb-pcos/README.md

 -   Run `renv::restore()` in the R console.

--   In `code\config.R` file, update the following values:
+-   In [code/config.R](code/config.R) file, update the following values:

     -   `data_filename` - This is the file name of the SPSS data that is stored in the `Raw` folder
     -   `password` - The password needed to open the Raw data